-Reaching into my virtual mailbag for today’s post, I found a number of questions on the same general subject—credit cards—how to manage them and even how to close a credit card account.
+Reaching into my virtual mailbag for today’s post, I found several questions on the same general subject: credit cards—how to manage them and how to safely close a credit card account.

 Boy, does this flood my mind with memories of not dealing well with credit myself.
 As you may know, my trip into the pit of credit card despair and the long but glorious journey out—all the way to debt-free!—not only changed the course of my life, I’ve had the joy of leading thousands of others out of that debilitating lifestyle as well.
 For that, I will be eternally grateful.

 Slammed by a rate increase

 Dear Mary: We have only one credit card with a balance of $18,000.
 The bank just gave us 45-days notice that our rate is going from 9.9% to 22.9%.
 I called to find out why and learned the bank pulled our credit reports that showed too much credit with balances that are too high.
 We have no late payments and decent credit scores.
 They will do nothing unless I can prove the credit report they pulled months ago had incorrect information on it.
 It was correct at the time.
 Is there anything we do?
 Donna

 Dear Donna: The problem is you granted permission for the bank to monitor your credit reports and to increase your rate accordingly when you signed that initial application (it was buried in the fine print).

 You must assume that the bank or issuer regularly monitors your account and personal information.
 And this time, they spotted a significant change in your utilization rate* and saw their window of opportunity to raise your rate.

 You may not be aware that under The Credit Card Act of 2009, the new rate applies only to new purchases—starting the minute that new rate goes into effect.

 Because your rate went up based on negative findings in your credit history, your issuer is required by law to review your account in six months for signs of improvement.
 If your utilization rate improves, the issuer must consider reducing your rate.